solo-io/solo-docs/squash/docs/overview/_index.md

 	docker push <YOUR REPO HERE>/microservice:0.1
 ```

-CGo is disabled as it is not compatible with the alpine image.
-The gcflags part adds more debug information for the debugger.
+`CGO` is disabled as it is not compatible with the alpine image.
+The `gcflags` part adds more debug information for the debugger.

-Over all your directory should have three files so far:
+Overall your directory should have three files so far:

 * Dockerfile
 * main.go